Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/fondamentaux-tech.md

 Allow the screen reader users to access the main features of the application, but also ensure the usability of the application for all users.

-## 24. Keep a logical tab order on dynamic insertion or modification

-**Target: **everyone, especially people with visual disabilities, cognitive limitations, or attention difficulties.
-**When: **during development.

-**Description: **

-When an element is displayed after a user interaction:
-- it must appear in the source code right after the triggering element (e.g. drop down menu),
-- or the focus must be set on one of the first elements of the generated content (link, button, title, paragraph…).

-When the content disappears, the focus must be restored to the triggering element.
-For example, when closing a dialogue, the focus must be moved to the element that triggered the popup opening (button, link…).

-Reminder: dynamically-generated content must be accessible and therefore respect all accessibility criteria.
-There are several solutions to warn the user in case of appearing/disappearing of content:
-- via text,
-- moving the focus,
-- using <abbr>ARIA</abbr>.

-See [the drop down menu example](./exemples/simple-menu/simple-menu.html) for the `aria-haspopup` attribute implementation.

-**Checklist: **
-- The focus moves in a logical way (natural reading order).
-- The focus order must not be defined using the `tabindex` attribute (with positive values).

-In practice, `tabindex` should be used with only two attribute values:
-- `tabindex="-1"`: prevents an element from being focusable via the <kbd>TAB</kbd> key and allows it to be focusable via Javascript.
-- `tabindex="0"`: makes an element focusable via the <kbd>TAB</kbd> key and via Javascript.

-**Users’ goal: **

-Allow a user, for example a blind or visually impaired user, to detect and interact with new appearing content.

-**Reference <abbr>WCAG</abbr>&nbsp;:**
-- <a href="https://www.w3.org/TR/WCAG21/#focus-order">2.4.3 Focus Order</a>

 ## 25. Ensure the user keeps control during interactions

 **Target: **Everyone, especially those who are visually impaired, cognitive or with attention deficit.